 - Vaiya experiences this during MD Geist II: Death Force.

 - Snow girl Yukime from Hell Teacher Nube loses her memories after being tortured to death and then reborn

 - Sasuke Uchiha forgot two things after the massacre of his family.
 One is that he activated his Sharingan for the first time and chased Itachi.
 The second is that Itachi was crying before he left Sasuke.
 He doesn't remember either event until Itachi's death.

 - Same goes for Kakashi.
 He didn't know that he unlocked the Mangekyo Sharingan after he killed Rin.
 The sheer shock of killing her likely caused said amnesia.
-It's even more likely that he even forgot that he killed her
+It's even more likely that his trauma was such, that he even forgot that he killed her

 - A good portion of the clients in Nightmare Inspector have been through something traumatic, thus why they're having nightmares in the first place.
 Unfortunately, few of them actually remember the event until near the end of the chapter.

 - In Sailor Moon

 - Usagi aka does this in the Sailor Stars manga, after Sailor Galaxia kills Mamoru in front of her.
 She's so traumatised that she blocks the incident out of her mind.
 Boy, does it hurt when she remembers.
 (In the anime, she was spared of seeing this since Mamoru got Put On Abus First, and then Galaxia crashed it; she truly had no idea of what had happened, and only realized it upon seeing Mamoru's Star Seed in Galaxia's possession... right after she had killed the Inner Senshi)